allan-walpy/my-dev-guide/documentation.md

 but there is some mechanics in workflow, when commits can be handy

-As different files/languages define different comments, some conditions will be used:
+As different files/languages define different comments, some conditions will be used

-- the `{line_comment}` would used as inline comments `//` for `*.cs` files, `#!`for bash and yaml files;
+The `{line_comment}` would used as inline comments `//` for `*.cs` files, `#!`for bash and yaml files;

-- the `{block_comment}` would be used for block comments `/*..*/` for `*.cs`, `#` at the begging every line in bash and yaml files;
+The `{block_comment}` would be used for block comments `/*..*/` for `*.cs`, `#` at the begging every line in bash and yaml files;

 ## Important notice